Testing ChatGPT Ads Before the Market Crowds In

 The takeaway

-It is about building message intelligence before the market fully prices it in.
+It’s about building message intelligence before the market fully prices it in.
 Teams that start early get more than clicks.
 They get a head start on the language, positioning, and landing-page structure that future competitors will spend much more to discover.